stencila/vscode-extension/README.md

 # stencila README

+## Developing

+### Organization

+- `fixtures/nodes`: contains examples of Stencila nodes in JSON

+- `templates`: contains Nunjucks Markdown templates for creating [`Hover`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_hover) content from nodes.
+These are prototypes that will be moved to the `rust/lsp` crate (in the main `stencila/stencila` repo) as Jinja2 templates.

 This is the README for your extension "stencila".
 After writing up a brief description, we recommend including the following sections.

 ## Features